BrashICS/4-5-events-ellatyku/README.md

 ### Keyboard Events ⌨️

-Similar to the mouse, [keyboard events]](https://www.w3schools.com/jsref/obj_keyboardevent.asp) are very popular.
+Similar to the mouse, [the keyboard events](https://www.w3schools.com/jsref/obj_keyboardevent.asp) are very popular.
 They are:

 - `"keydown"`: A keyboard key is physically pressed down but not necessarily released.
 - `"keyup"`: A keyboard key is _released_ (going from pressed to not pressed).